Collaborne/remirror-yjs-webrtc-demo/README.md

 4. **How do we share annotation data, that is additional data structure and not part of the document.**

-   [Annotations](https://github.com/remirror/remirror/tree/beta/packages/remirror__extension-annotation) (or comments) append notes to the main body of document text, however then are not part of the document itself.
+   [Annotations](https://github.com/remirror/remirror/tree/beta/packages/remirror__extension-annotation) (or comments) append notes to the main body of document text, however they are not part of the document itself.
 They should be considered to be a separate data structure of metadata, with references to specific positions in the document where they relate.

    Known approaches for collaboration sync the main body of text, but can we collaborate on associated data structures too?